 If you’re paying for your new room with a loan, include the associated origination and processing fees, plus any interest you’ll be paying.
 You can, of course, reduce these costs by applying a larger downpayment.
 Make sure to factor in the true cost of interest over the full life of your loan.

 This category is easily overlooked, but your total budget should include the furniture, window coverings and decor that you’ll need in your room addition.

 Depending upon the type of room you add and its location, you may also have costs to replace and/or remove trees, shrubs and grass.
 Construction work itself can be the cause of these costs, since it usually involves heavy machinery and a lot of foot traffic across your yard or around your house.

 Your budget will need to include the costs of the removal of construction debris and waste, as well as fees for a final cleanup of your property.
 Check bids from room addition contractors carefully for details on the contractor’s fees for managing debris removal, the extent of their responsibility for this, and how and by whom containers will be paid for.
 Reviewing the contract is also a good time to check on local ordinances that pertain to waste disposal.

 Plan your room addition with the help of Contractor Connection.

-With a three-year warranty on workmanship and top-quality room addition contractors who’ve already been vetted for the proper credentials and qualifications, Contractor Connection makes finding a trustworthy contractor easy.
+With a five-year warranty on workmanship and top-quality room addition contractors who’ve already been vetted for the proper credentials and qualifications, Contractor Connection makes finding a trustworthy contractor easy.
 For your free, no-obligation estimate, simply enter your ZIP code at the top of the page and a room addition contractor will be in touch in just 24 hours.Categories: Room Additions